Skip to main content

 PRSB About Me Assessment

-Written by David McDougall
+Written by Dec Norton

-Updated over a week ago
+Updated over 8 months ago

 ℹ️ This is a record of the things that a person feels it is important to communicate about their needs, strengths, values, concerns and preferences to others providing support and care.